 While I have no problem discerning lyrics and chord progressions at 75 m.p.h. inside my full-face helmet, the spoken word, at least as recorded by Christopher Hitchens, proved a bit more difficult.
 I attempted to adjust the volume on my phone while riding and instead of boosting the volume, I somehow cut off the device altogether.

 Destination, definitely known

 I’m very destination oriented when I ride.
 I’d love to be the carefree motorcyclist that frequently stops to take gorgeous photos around every few bends in the road, but I simply am not.
 Although I did stop to take this photo today of my bike and James Dean, having stopped for fuel near the intersection where he died in a fiery crash in 1955.

 Because of this destination oriented riding style, I was loathed to pull over and stop to adjust the phone settings.
 I made this decision because, 1) I don’t like stopping unless it’s for a good reason, and 2) see reason #1.

 I rode on in relative silence; no music, no Jackson Browne…only my thoughts and the sound of air rushing by my helmet as well as the soft roar of my BMW.
 Then, a funny thing happened.

 My body was mainly motionless, my eyes focused on the road with my transient thoughts arising and falling away like they do in a more formal meditation setting.

 Each time I rode off the highway to a safe resting place, I doubted that I’d be able to meditate again so soon.
-But each times I was pleasantly surprise.
+But each time I was pleasantly surprised.